dichernyavsky/hgpr/README.md

 There are two options how to run the demo code `demo.ipynb`:

-1) Run `demo.ipynb` in the jupyter server in the Docker container.
+1) Run `demo.ipynb` on a jupyter server in the Docker container.
 First build the Docker image

 ```docker build -f Dockerfile -t hgpr .```